Sydnam Poyntz

-Biography
+Work as a mercenary

-Poyntz was the fourth son of John Poyntz of Reigate, Surrey, and Anne Skinner, was baptised on 3 November 1607.
+Poyntz was the fourth son of John Poyntz of Reigate, Surrey, and Anne Skinner.
+He was baptised on 3 November 1607.
 Poyntz was originally apprenticed to a London tradesman, but, being ill-treated by his master, he took service as a mercenary soldier in Holland, and in the Thirty Years' War.

-Poyntz wrote a paper called Relation on his military service abroad between 1625 and 1636, and it gives some idea of what he did although D.N.
+Poyntz wrote a memoir called Relation on his military service abroad between 1625 and 1636, and it gives some idea of what he did although D.N.
 Farr his biographer in the Oxford Dictionary of National Biography warns that it is "fitfully accurate". and relates that he:

 In 1631 Poyntz fought for John George of Saxony at the Battle of Breitenfeld.
 He changed sides and fought as a captain in Wallenstein's army in the service of Emperor Ferdinand II at the Battle of Lützen in 1632.
 He remained in the Imperial army and the following year he campaigned in Silesia and was present at the Battle of Nordlingen in 1634.
 He left the army and Germany after the Peace of Prague in 1636.
 His time in Germany was lucrative and he bought an estate probably in the vicinity of Schorndorf.
 He returned to England that year and wrote his Relation, but when he failed to find employment as a soldier in England, it is likely that he returned to the continent to find further employment in the Thirty Years' War.
 He may have risen to the rank of sergeant-major, and may have been knighted on the battle-field.

+Service in the English Civil War

 Poyntz returned to England no later than 1644, and on 27 May 1645 was ordered by the House of Commons to have the command of a regiment of horse and a regiment of foot in the army raised by the seven associated northern counties.
 He was also appointed commander-in-chief of the forces of the northern association, with the title of colonel-general, and, on 19 August, governor of York.
 On taking command, Poyntz found his troops mutinous for want of pay, and at the siege of Skipton was more in danger from his own men than from the enemy.
-He was ordered after Battle of Naseby (14 June 1645) to follow King Charles I movements, and succeeded in forcing him to an engagement at Rowton Heath, near Chester, on 24 September.
+He was ordered after Battle of Naseby (14 June 1645) to follow the movements of King Charles I, and succeeded in forcing him to an engagement at Rowton Heath, near Chester, on 24 September.
 Charles lost about eight hundred men killed and wounded and fifteen hundred prisoners.
 The House of Commons voted Poyntz a reward of £500.
 He next captured Shelford House and Wiverton Hall in Nottinghamshire, and then laid siege to Newark.
 He was still besieging Newark when Charles I took refuge in the camp of the Scottish army there, of which Poyntz at once informed the Speaker William Lenthall.
 At the request of Charles I the commander of the Newark garrison Lord Belasyse agreed terms and surrendered Newark on 8 May to Poyntz.